matestack/matestack-ui-core/guides/essential/09_authentication_devise.md

 ```

 ## Reducing functionality in the DemoApp and adding an admin login button
-After creating the `AdminApp`, let's cut some functionality from the `DemoApp` and make it exclusively available to a logged-in admin!
+After creating the `Admin::App`, let's cut some functionality from the `Demo::App` and make it exclusively available to a logged-in admin!

-Remove the following lines from both `app/matestack/pages/demo_app/edit.rb` and `app/matestack/pages/demo_app/new.rb`:
+Remove the following lines from both `app/matestack/demo/pages/edit.rb` and `app/matestack/demo/pages/new.rb`:

 ```ruby
 div class: 'form-group row' do